SamarjeetBanik/to-do-list/README.md

 # to-do-list
-A simple and interactive "to-do list" using HTML, CSS and JavaScript.
+A simple and interactive "to-do list" using HTML, CSS and JavaScript. <i>New update</i>: Cookies enabled!
+Your data is now saved safely in your browser.

 ### Features
 * Add new task